≪ Go to our review of Stroller & Car Seat Combos

 Ease of Setup

-The Bravo earned a 5 of 10 for ease of setup thanks to a time of 9 minutes and 45 seconds and an instruction manual that is only average compared to the competition.
-While this product doesn't have a lot of pieces to assemble, it is more than most, and the illustrations and descriptions are so simplistic they are difficult to understand.
+The Bravo earned a 5 of 10 for ease of setup thanks to a time of 9 minutes and 45 seconds and an instruction manual that is only average.
+While this product doesn't have a lot of pieces to assemble, the illustrations and descriptions are so simplistic they are difficult to understand.
 The rear wheels require the use of a washer that is tough to add and the manual doesn't offer instructions on how to assemble the canopy, leaving you to guess.
 The pictures in the manual show the canopy already attached, but it did not come that way in the box we received.

 — Juliet Spurrier, MD & BabyGearLab Team

 The Best Stroller and Car Seat Combos for 2017Infant strolling is easy when you have a car seat that fits in your stroller like a glove.
 We tested 16 strollers in...